LCCS University-Model School® Frequently Asked QuestionsWill the UMS®

 Is there academic help available for struggling students?

 The Assisted Learning program at LCCS will remain in the traditional model.
-At least initially, it will not be in the UMS.
-The UMS elementary students have access to speech, reading, and math support through the IU13.
+The UMS® elementary students have access to speech, reading, and math support through the IU13.

 Yes.
 Families in both models can apply for a scholarship using the Private School Aid Service application.
 Only one application per family is required, regardless of the number of children in the family and which model they will attend.
 All scholarships are based on financial need.
 Scholarships rarely exceed 25% of tuition.